ryandeussing/jimhopper/_mindfulness-and-meditation/cultivating-mindfulness.md

 ## How Can I Cultivate Mindfulness?

-In this section, I first make a few comments about meditation and Buddhism, then provide instructions for a standard mindfulness of breathing meditation, discuss some key concepts, and address some common questions about the cultivation of mindfulness in daily life and relationships.
+First I will make a few comments about meditation and Buddhism, and then provide instructions for a standard mindfulness of breathing meditation, discuss some key concepts, and address some common questions about the cultivation of mindfulness in daily life and relationships.

 If you have never meditated, and maybe even if you have, you will have some questions about what meditation is.
 There are many different kinds of meditation, from many different traditions, including Christianity, Judaism, and Islam.
 If you want to learn about *mindfulness* meditation before trying the basic meditation practice below, read [What Meditation Isn't](http://www.vipassana.com/meditation/mindfulness_in_plain_english_4.php) and [What Meditation Is](http://www.vipassana.com/meditation/mindfulness_in_plain_english_5.php).
 The first addresses 11 common misconceptions about meditation, and the second explains mindfulness meditation of the Buddhist Vipassana tradition, including some basic Buddhist concepts.
 Both are chapters in a book that's free on the web, [Mindfulness in Plain English](http://www.vipassana.com/meditation/mindfulness_in_plain_english.php), by [Bhante Gunaratana](http://www.vipassana.com/meditation/mindfulness_in_plain_english_1.php), who has been teaching meditation and Buddhism to Americans, including college and graduate students, for many years.